XaoGao/rack-middleware/README.md

 http://localhost:9292/public/xml_file.xml
 ```

+## Lesson 3
+Add to rack application cache-control(only for assets) and etag middleware

 ## Run
 1. Ensure docker and docker compose is alredy installed in a computer.
 2. Run in termianl command